ropa1998/SleepMonitor/README.md

     * `sudo apt-get install sqlite3`
     * `sudo apt-get install sqlitebrowser`
 * Then you will need to run the requirements.txt file.
 To do that remember to set a virtual enviorment for this app.
 Then, inside the venv just run `pip install --user --requirement requirements.txt`.
 This will leave all the required libraries for the project to work readily installed in your virtual environment.
-* After that you must run three different Python scripts in your SBC:
+* After that you must run two different Python scripts in your SBC:
     * `create_database.py`
     * `serial_reader.py`
-    * `app.py`

  That's it for the perquisites part!